LLNL/lbann/scripts/proto/README.md

 callbacks. `lbann_modules` consists of manually-curated higher-level building blocks that are commonly used in neural networks.

-_A possible point of confusion_: LBANN constructs a static graph (specifically, a DAG) of layers, as opposed to the dynamic execution graphs that many other frameworks (e.g. PyTorch, TensorFlow) support.
+_Possible points of confusion_: LBANN constructs a static graph of layers (specifically a DAG), as opposed to the dynamic execution graphs that are supported in some other frameworks (e.g. PyTorch and TensorFlow).
 This interface is just for building that graph, and does not actually run the model.
-Also note that a module is different from a layer: A layer is a single instance of an operator, whereas a module creates multiple instances of a (set of) layers with the same parameters.
+Also note that a module is different from a layer: a layer is a single instance of an operator, whereas a module creates multiple instances of a (set of) layers with the same parameters.

 ## `lbann_proto`